 Plus, the combinations are endless, and using this kitchen tool is a great way to ensure a healthy meal gets on the table on nights when you don't feel like cooking.
 Include these easy and healthy comfort food recipes in your next meal plan and we wager you'll look forward to coming home for dinner.

 1. Green Chile Flank Steak Taco

 "I like this Mexican meal that can be made with minimal work in the slow cooker.
 It's packed with protein and other nutrients from the added veggies," Michalczyk says.
 This is definitely a weeknight staple recipe that should always be in your back pocket.
 Don't have peppers?
 Any other veggies will work, too.

 2. Slow Cooker Chicken Cacciatore

 Spice up your weeknights with this Italian-inspired meal.
 "This is a great slow cooker recipe because you're getting a good mix of protein and veggies, it's simple and will definitely keep you full," Michalczyk says.
 Using canned tomatoes is a great way to save time, too, she adds.
-Plus, you're still getting nutrition, like antioxidant vitamins, from the canned version.
+Plus, you're still getting nutrition, like antioxidants, from the canned version.

 3. Slow Cooker Beef Stew